INVESTMENT APPROACH

 Best employees

-We seek to employ the best people, in the right roles, across the group to instil a culture of excellence and ensure successful strategy execution.
+We seek to employ the right people, in the right roles, across the group to instil a culture of excellence and ensure successful strategy execution.

 Strategic stakeholder relationships